 w/Judy Holliday, Dean Martin, Fred Clark, Eddie Foy Jr., Jean Stapleton, Ruth Storey, Dort Clark, Frank Gorshin, Ralph Roberts, Valerie Allen, Bernard West, Steve Peck, Gerry Mulligan, Paul Frees, Shepard Menken, Mae Questel

 From The Movie Guide: "The last performance of a much-loved star.
 Judy Holliday reprises her Broadway success in this adaptation of the hit [Betty] Comden - [Adolph] Green - Jules Styne musical, playing Ella Peterson, who works at a telephone answering service and gets passionately involved in her clients' lives.
 Hapless playwright Jeffrey Moss (a miscast Dean Martin) is her love interest.
 In supporting roles, Jean Stapleton scores in one of her earliest appearances, as do Frank Gorshin in the role of a beatnik who wants to be a serious actor and Eddie Foy, Jr., as a bookie; jazz fans will recognize saxophone great Gerry Mulligan, married to Holliday at the time, as Ella's blind date.
 Vincente Minnelli's film might have benefited from less emphasis on dialogue and more on the musical numbers ('Just in Time' and 'The Party's Over' among them), but Holliday is adorable and effortlessly 'real' in one of the best roles of her sadly abbreviated career."

-The film was nominated for an Oscar for Best Score (Andre Previn).
+BELLS ARE RINGING was nominated for an Oscar for Best Score (Andre Previn).